klosebrothers-de/SpecParser/README.md

 ## Gauge Specification Parser

-This project Parses an Gauge Specification into a appropriate data structure.
+This project Parses a Gauge specification into an appropriate data structure.
 This structure can then be modified and rendered back to a .spec file.

 It supports: